hyperledger/fabric/docs/source/write_first_app.rst

           Fabric network, you may want to visit the :doc:`key_concepts` section prior to continuing.

-          It is also worth nothing that this tutorial serves as an introduction to Fabric applications and uses simple smart contracts and applications.
+          It is also worth noting that this tutorial serves as an introduction to Fabric applications and uses simple smart contracts and applications.
 For a more in-depth look at Fabric applications and smart contracts, check out our